debanik1997/software_testing_final_project/README.md

 - [Gradle:](https://gradle.org/) build tool of our choice

 ## How to run
-To run our tests, simply open the root folder with IntelliJ, wait some time for all the Gradle configuration to be complete, then you click on the green "run" icon next to each test class when you open the file.
+To run our tests, simply open the root folder with IntelliJ and wait some time for all the Gradle configuration to be complete.
+After that, you can run individual test classes by clicking on the green "run" icon next to each test class when you open the file, or you can run all tests at once by right clicking on the `test` folder and selecting the "run" option.

 ## Presentation slides
 Our presentation slides can be found at [SoftwareTestingFinalPresentation.pdf](./SoftwareTestingFinalPresentation.pdf)